ivyfung1/symbolfaq/README.md

 **Q** How to get my account's importance score up?
 **A** There are [3 factors](https://docs.symbolplatform.com/concepts/consensus-algorithm.html#factors): the stake amount, the transaction fees paid, nominated as the beneficiary account.
 Run your own node and and name your account as the beneficiary helps.

+**Q** How can a node accept the delegator’s account as a harvester?
+**A** Node accepts automatically based on [preference](https://docs.symbolplatform.com/guides/network/configuring-node-properties.html#harvesting-configuration) set during node setup.

+# Transactions

+**Q** I want to transfer my XYM to another account, why I can't transfer the full amount?
+**A** All transaction needs to pay transaction fee, hence, a small portaion of your XYM is reserved for the transaction fee.